 3. Get Really Good at Football Snacks

-Oh, you don’t feel like sitting in front of a T.V. or outside in the cold for five hours eating pork rinds out of a paper sleeve?
+Oh, you don’t feel like sitting in front of a TV for five hours eating pork rinds out of a paper sleeve?
 Me neither.
-While everyone else is drafting for their fantasy teams and slinging onion rings, you can become a top chef.
+While everyone else is slinging onion rings and microwaved "cheese" dip, you can become a top chef.